WilmerU7899/github-tutorial/README.md

         * Type anything in the README.md file
         * Now go back to your command line and type `git status`
             * It should say "modified: README.md" in red
-            * In short terms this is just the computer telling you that there was some change in the ide.
+            * In short terms this is just the computer telling you that there was some change in the file.
         * After this in the command line type `git add .`
             * If you type `git status` after `git add .` it should say "modified: README.md" in green
-            * All it means is that you have added it to the stage and you can now save it.
+            * All it means is that you have added it to the stage and you can now commit it (save it).
         * If green you can type in the command line `git commit -m "specific/short message"`
             * Keep in mind this specific message describes the changes you made in the file.
             * It also has to be short and in the present tense.